-When you first use Cloud Datastore, you must choose a location where the project's data is stored.
+Before you use Firestore in Datastore mode, you must choose a location where the project's data is stored.
 To reduce latency and increase availability, store your data close to the users and services that need it.

 Types of locations